She Spies: Writing

-She Spies had very strong comic and chick flick elements which in many instances proved even more relevant to the storytelling than the spy-related situations and gadgets themselves.
+She Spies had very strong comedic and chick flick elements which in many instances proved even more relevant to the storytelling than the spy-related situations and gadgets themselves.
 The type of humor changed markedly from season one to season two, with the former containing much self-referential humor and breaking of the "fourth wall", while both these elements were removed in season two.

 Casting

-Natasha Henstridge who played Cassie wasn't keen to sign up for the show as she was not interested in the same old "three spies" story, but the makers convinced her that the show would be planned as a spoof, have many comedy elements and no drama like Charlie's Angels.
+Natasha Henstridge, who played Cassie, wasn't keen to sign up for the show as she was not interested in the same old "three spies" story, but the makers convinced her that the show would be planned as a spoof, have many comedy elements and no drama like Charlie's Angels.

 Release

 NBC scheduled a showing of Species as a lead-in before the premiere.

 From Saturday, 20 July 2002, at 10 p.m., and then for a total of four consecutive weeks, NBC broadcast She Spies.
 It did not air on NBC in the fall, but went into first-run syndication, on 30 September 2002, a partnership of NBC Enterprises and MGM Television.